JetBrains/kotlin-web-site/docs/reference/control-flow.md

 }
 ```

 This mechanism replaces the concept of guards available in other languages.
-I.e. in Scala we have guard if expressions in match (that corresponds to when):
+I.e. in Scala we have guard if expressions in match (that corresponds to *when*{: .keyword }):

 ``` scala
 // Scala